 Why do I have to pay for a damp and timber survey in Manchester?

 No one works for free in this world today unfortunately.
-Our qualified damp and timber surveyors are providing a specialist service to you which is chargeable.
+Our qualified damp and timber surveyor is providing a specialist service to you which is chargeable.
 The surveyor will provide you with second to none knowledge in regards to damp and timber problems followed by a damp and timber report.
 It costs damp proofing and timber treatment companies to send a qualified CSRT surveyors to you.
 For example, to name just a few overhead costs of a vehicle, fuel, insurances, time organising the survey and time compiling a damp and timber report not to forget the surveyors salary as well as office staffs wages who take a key role in the preparation of surveys and reports.
 So one would have to wonder how damp and timber companies offering free damp and timber surveys manage to do it!?
 The simple answer is by selling a product or make up problems that do not even exist.

 Manchester Damp Proofing, Woodworm Treatments & Dry Rot Eradication Specialists